EventStore/documentation/docs/getting-started/evaluate/state-vs-event-based-data-model.md

 - Data can be viewed from two perspectives: the current state, which presents the “what,“ and historical events, which present the "why" and "how"
 - Traditional state-based models are prevalent in relational database management systems (RDBMS) and store only the most recent data.
 - Despite technological advancements, state-based systems struggle with modern challenges like machine learning, real-time analytics, and scalability.
-- EventStoreDB is a practical database that leverages an event-based storage model.
+- KurrentDB is a practical database that leverages an event-based storage model.
 Storing all historical events preserves detailed insights and enables replayability for reconstructing current (and past) states.
 - Event-based models can generate the current state via replay of historical events.
 The inverse is not possible since state-based models can not be reduced to events that were not stored.
 - This event-based model offers transparency, real-time processing, and loosely coupled systems while addressing key challenges in data analytics, system integration, and application development.